ForgtAI/ForgtAI.github.io/README.md

 ## Workshop Program
+The Workshop will take place on the 5th of July, from 10:00 to 13:00, at the Trilussa room, of the Pontificia Università Gregoriana.

-You can see the program here:
+You can see the full program here:
 👉  [📄 Open program](https://forgtai.github.io/ForgtAI%20Workshop%20Program%202025.pdf)